vedantnavadiya111/mosdac-insight-engine/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏛️ About MOSDAC & SagarMegh
+## 🏛️ About MOSDAC

-SagarMegh is an ISRO platform for meteorological and oceanographic satellite data services, and MOSDAC is the archival centre behind many of the datasets and documentation.
+MOSDAC is the archival centre behind many of the datasets and documentation.

 MOSDAC Insight Engine is an independent, developer-built interface that improves discoverability and workflow around these public resources.